 The Board of Trustees shall have the following powers and obligations:

 Select the venues for future conferences.
 The Board of Trustees shall retain the power to change a previously selected location, and the dates for a conference, except that any change should not delay the holding of a conference by more than 180 days.
 Select Program Chairs and Local Arrangement Chairs for future conferences.
+Inform Local Arrangement Chairs that online participation must be possible, and that they have to provide a financial report at the Business Meeting.
 The Program Chairs will join the Board of Trustees.
 Replace, in the event of the death, resignation, removal, disqualification, or refusal to act of a Program Chair or Local Arrangements Chair.
 To disqualify by two-thirds, or a greater affirmative vote, a selected Program Chair or Local Arrangements Chair.
 If there are additional vacancies on the Board of Trustees, elect by a majority affirmative vote person or persons to fill such unexpired terms.
 Select two Trustees to serve on the Board of Directors of the Association for Automated Reasoning.

 The Trustees may at times choose to hold Special Elections.
 A Special Election is defined as an election held between CADE conferences called to fill unexpected Trustee vacancies or decide issues relevant to CADE.
 A Special Election may be conducted by electronic mail and/or postal mail.
 If the Special Election is held by electronic mail then the constituency shall be the members of the AAR with electronic mail access.
 The nomination and voting rules will be the same as those for the Business Meeting as defined in Article III, x1 and Article IV x2.